electricimp/Wiznet_5500/README.md

 ### onReady(*callback*) ###

-This method is used to register a callback function that will be triggered to notify you that the W5500 is ready for use.
+This method registers a callback function that will be triggered when the W5500 initialization is completed and the chip is ready for use.

 #### Parameters ####